syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

         - node
 ---

-Worker nodes can be managed with our Web UI as described in [add a worker node](/tutorials/add-a-worker-node).
-Once you installed [kubectl](/tutorials/using-kubectl), you can also manage them via Command-Line-Interface in order to automate creation, deletion and upgrades of nodes.
+Worker nodes can be managed with our web UI as described in [add a worker node](/tutorials/add-a-worker-node).
+Once you installed [kubectl](/tutorials/using-kubectl), you can also manage them via Command-Line-Interface (CLI) in order to automate creation, deletion and upgrades of nodes.

 ## Listing all available nodes

-To see a list of all nodes execute:
+To see a list of all nodes execute

 ```bash
 kubectl get nodes -o wide